gupta5080/http_jobs_api/README.md

 ## ✅ Todo (Future Enhancements)
 - Move secrets to secret mount for using password so that we are not exposing them in the environment variables
 - Using Liquibase or a similar tool for initializing the database schema and loading any pre required data
-- Usage of authentication and authorization for the API endpoints
+- Usage of authentication and authorization for the API endpoints.
-- Adding a health check endpoint to monitor the status of the API and database connection
+- Adding a health check endpoint to monitor the status of the API and database connection.

 ---